Alton Farmers’ & Artisans’ Market Bylaws 2025

-1. Vendors of homegrown, good quality produce and merchandise which meet City, County and State codes, are eligible to participate – such as (but not limited to): fresh fruits and vegetables, garden and houseplants, cut flowers and herbs, decorative gourds, breads and pastries such as cookies, cakes, and pies, jams and jellies, honey, and homemade art and crafts such as quilts, woodworking items, jewelry, pottery, paintings, etc.
+1. Vendors of homegrown, good quality produce and merchandise which meet City, County and State codes are eligible to participate – such as (but not limited to): fresh fruits and vegetables, garden and houseplants, cut flowers and herbs, honey, baked goods, canned goods, ready-to-eat foods, and homemade art and crafts.

-2. Uncut fruits and vegetables may be sold.
+2. Uncut fruits and vegetables may be sold; samples may be distributed in accordance with Health Department regulations.

 3. The only items approved to be sold at the market are products that have been handmade or homegrown – by the person, family, or cooperative operating the booth.
 (No resellers or wholesalers!)